dsh2dsh/miniflux/README.md

 ## Breaking changes!!!

-* The database migration will make your database incompatible with the upstream.
+* The database schema is incompatible with the upstream.

+  Actually the database migration works fine from version 2.2.8, but not from later versions.
+So better use a new database for this fork.

 ## Changes from [upstream](https://github.com/miniflux/v2):